mastcu/SerialEM/ReadMe.txt

 to the executable directory, and copy hdf5.dll and imodzlib1.dll from the appropriate SerialEM distribution.

-The build requires Python to run two scripts in Utilities.
-This is specified in the Pre-Build Event of the project properties and it is currently set to access Cygwin Python.
+The build requires Python to run two scripts in Utilities to generate two include files.
+This is specified in the Pre-Build Event of the project properties and it is currently set to access Cygwin Python and also to run an error-checking script.
 The path can be changed to a specific Python or omitted if Python is on the system path.
 The commands for generating the files are run in the main source directory and are python Utilities/makeSignatures python Utilities/makeHideDisable
 If necessary, the two files, DisableHideTable.h and MacroArguments.h can be downloaded from the Tools directory on the SerialEM download site; these are correct for the current development source, not the stable branch.
+The third script requires IMOD to run but it will just exit if IMOD is not present.

 The rest of this file contains a description of the modules in SerialEM.
 This is unlikely to be up-to-date.
 Every .cpp file has a corresponding .h file.